Does the U.S. Have a Problem with Foreign Language Learning?

-American has a long-standing problem prioritizing foreign language programs.
+American has a long-standing problem with language learning.
 We are continuously behind what feels like the rest of the world in terms of how many of us are bilingual or multilingual.
 Just recently, universities throughout the U.S. reported a sharp decline in the study of foreign languages.
 But why does America struggle to learn foreign languages?
-Why is it so uncommon for people to try and find out how to study Russian or any other language?
+Is bilingualism in America too difficult to achieve?

 Both employers and medical researchers have outlined the benefits of learning a second language.
 Your bank account and your overall health can benefit from knowing two or more languages.
 And yet, despite that, Americans continue to ignore its importance.
 You’re more likely to find a Nintendo Switch than a Russian language book in most people’s homes.
 The reason for this rests in American culture and attitude towards learning foreign languages.